 Wing of a duck showing new blood feather growth of all flight feathers following eclipse moult (AKJ)

 Once again, considering the everyday nature and apparent simplicity of this procedure, there is conflicting opinion as to the age which a pet bird should first be clipped.
-As I mentioned at the outset, many bird dealers and pet shops will routinely clip a young bird at point of sale so that the new owners have no problems with their new pet flying around the house and causing havoc.
-There is also the opinion that such restraint of the new pet will make the taming process easier, and that clipping a young bird at this age is akin to nail clipping or grooming a puppy, with the expectation that the animal will become accustomed to the procedure, and will not resent it in later life.
+As I mentioned at the outset, many bird dealers and pet shops would routinely clip a young bird at point of sale so that the new owners have no problems with their new pet flying around the house and causing havoc.
+There is also the opinion that such restraint of the new pet will make the taming process easier and that clipping a young bird at this age is akin to nail clipping or grooming a puppy, with the expectation that the animal will become accustomed to the procedure and will not resent it in later life.

-These thoughts are fortunately losing ground to the converse opinion that a young bird should first be allowed to develop the physical ability to fly, and to learn how to control that ability properly, before it is taken away from it.
+These thoughts are fortunately losing ground to the converse opinion that a young bird should first be allowed to develop the physical ability to fly and to learn how to control that ability properly, before it is taken away from it.
 This means that the pectoral musculature becomes fully developed.
-African grey parrots particularly seem to require a learning process for flying otherwise they lack co-ordination and control, resulting in physical injury to themselves and their environment.
-My feeling is that this initial learning and developing process is important, and therefore wing clipping should not be carried out in too young a bird.
+African Grey parrots particularly seem to require a learning process for flying otherwise they lack co-ordination and control, resulting in physical injury to themselves and their environment.
+My feeling is that this initial learning and developing process is important and therefore wing clipping should not be carried out in too young a bird.

-Whilst this is an important aspect of avian practice, I hope that I have demonstrated that to carry out the procedure competently is not as simple as it first appears.
+I hope that I have demonstrated that to carry out the procedure completely is not as simple as it first appears.
 The technique will vary with the weight and species of the bird, the experience and preference of the veterinarian, combined with the owner’s wishes.
-If it is performed by a veterinarian, then the consultation is also an important contact point with the client, and the opportunity should not be wasted by simply carrying out the wing clip.
-There should be a discussion about the general health, diet, and housing of the bird, so that the owner can be made aware of these aspects of aviculture, and of the service we can provide as avian veterinarians.
-The client should be encouraged to bring their pet back on a regular basis for health checks and discussion, rather than arriving only when the bird is an advanced stage of illness.
+If it is performed by a veterinarian, then the consultation is also an important contact point with the client and the opportunity should not be wasted by simply carrying out the wing clip.
+There should be a discussion about the general health, diet and housing of the bird, so that the owner can be made aware of these aspects of aviculture and of the service we can provide as avian veterinarians.
+The client should be encouraged to bring their pet back on a regular basis for health checks and discussion, rather than arriving only when the bird is in an advanced stage of illness.

 I repeat that the foregoing is not in any way official Parrot Society UK policy towards wing clipping.
-It is purely my personal opinion, based on forty years working in pet-bird veterinary practice, and it is intended to put forward the advantages and disadvantages of what seems on the face of it to be a simple technique.
+It is purely my personal opinion, based on over forty years working in pet-bird veterinary practice and it is intended to put forward the advantages and disadvantages of what seems on the face of it to be a simple technique.
 There are very many bad wing clips performed by inexperienced operatives, or those who do not understand the mechanics of birds’ flight.
-These cases have brought the technique a bad name, but I maintain that there is a place in pet birds for a good wing clip, properly performed.
+These cases have brought the technique a bad name, and there is a general move away from the technique on welfare grounds.

-I accept that the majority of birds are just built to fly, and there is no greater sight than watching these magnificent creatures, soaring, hovering, swooping, gliding, and flapping in their natural environment.
-However, if we accept the premise that we are going to keep such creatures in captivity (and that in itself is controversial to many people!), then we must also accept that this modification of their lifestyle brings with its many changes.
-If wing clipping can make that lifestyle safer and allow greater freedom for the pet bird, then my contention is – provided it is carried out properly and efficiently – that this technique has a valid place in pet bird husbandry, in a small minority of cases.
+I accept that the majority of birds are just built to fly and there is no greater sight than watching these magnificent creatures, soaring, hovering, swooping, gliding and flapping in their natural environment.
+However, if we accept the premise that we are going to keep such creatures in captivity (and that in itself is controversial to many people!), then we must also accept that this modification of their lifestyle brings with it many changes.
+If wing clipping can make that lifestyle safer and allow greater freedom for the pet bird, then my contention is – provided it is carried out properly and efficiently – that this technique still has a valid place in pet bird husbandry, in a small minority of cases.